Will my kids be stuck with my Timeshare when I die?

 Step 3 is contacting the resort (or resort developer) to inform them that there are no remaining living owners on the deed, and that you would like information on surrendering the ownership back to the resort.
 Note that the resort will likely require payment of any outstanding dues or fees left on the account before taking it back!

-Come check out our free Timeshare owner Discussion forums! if you have any additional questions or concerns!
-There are thousands of other Timeshare owners and experts on this forum who answer questions all day every day!
+If you would like more detailed help/advice on your particular timeshare situation, come check out our free Timeshare owner Discussion forums!
+There are tens of thousands of other Timeshare owners just like you who answer questions 24 hours a day!